Annie14254/pet-website-practice/README.md

 ## Usage

-Access the deployed site at Annie14254.github.io/pet-website-practice.
+Access the deployed site at (placeholder).
 Use the console to view semantic HTML elements and class tags.

 ## Installation